 When Maddi is not on the water she dedicates her time to inspiring others to work hard and chase after their dreams.
 She does this through guest lectures at her school, providing inspirational talks in her local community and beyond, as well as sitting on panel discussions about women in sport.
-Currently Maddi is working on her undergraduate thesis at the University of Waterloo, where she hopes to inspire the world of academia with her research in the SUP and environment sector.
+Currently Maddi is working on her Masters thesis at Brock University, where she hopes to inspire the world of academia with her research in the outdoor recreation and environment sector.
 Maddi also is a certified WPA Level 1 instructor and teaches SUP Kids at Paddle Niagara during the summer months.
 Maddi hopes to combine her passions to create meaningful impact in her future career while motivating her peers to do the same.

 “If Lynn and Julia taught me anything, it is that life is too short so if you want something bad enough, go out there and get it!
 Have fun, and be kind along the way” - Maddi Leblanc